 Everyone should have a morning routine, or else you cannot be woken up every morning by your daily scrum pre-alarm tone rather than your actual alarm.
 Deciding the morning routine will bring into your habit to set your working hours on a daily basis.
-It can be anything from having bed tea with spouse, kids or starting early morning day with good jogging, workout or yoga at home.
+It can be anything from having bed tea with spouse, kids or starting early morning day with good jogging, workout, or yoga at home.
 Concisely, begin your day with positivity and cheerfulness.

 Maintain Regular Hours

-It is always good to have a schedule which will define your working hours.
+It is always good to have a schedule that will define your working hours.
 Working from home often distracts our mind and hence, we are unable to stay productive throughout our shifts.
 Hence, morning briefing or daily scrum will be best in maintaining regular hours by declaring the task in advance.

-Also, by filling the internal timesheet, with all basic details of whatever we have done throughout the day will help us in keeping self-tracking mode preparing as well in advance for the next day.
+Also, filling the internal timesheet, with all basic details of whatever we have done throughout the day will help us in keeping self-tracking mode preparing as well in advance for the next day.

-- Access of Proper Workstation
+- Access to Proper Workstation

 Once we have settled with the idea of ‘Work from home’, it's advisable to have a proper workstation.
-Definition of ‘proper’ workstation would be related to factors like cleanliness of surrounding and physical workstation, ergonomics of table and chair for maximum productivity, a well ventilated and lighted space preferably facing a wall or window, as per individual preference, and a location with minimum distraction and noise.
+Definition of ‘proper’ workstation would be related to factors like the cleanliness of surrounding and physical workstation, ergonomics of table and chair for maximum productivity, a well ventilated and lighted space preferably facing a wall or window, as per individual preference, and a location with minimum distraction and noise.